eduardocasino/kim-1-mtu-motherboard/README.md

 If you ordered earlier revisions of the aux cards (RS-232 and USB), please see the "Aux.
 Cards Fix" section below.

+## **UPDATE**

+There is now a third auxiliary card option, for connecting the KIM-1 terminal wirelessly using an ESP8266.
+This new board is not affected by the problems referred above.

+This card requires to transfer its firmware to the ESP8266.
+[Please, see the set up instructions here](https://github.com/eduardocasino/kim-1-mtu-motherboard/tree/main/kim-1-aux-card-usb/README.md).

 ## About

 Welcome to my KIM-1 Motherboardfor MTU cards repository.